Scope of EMS

 The EMS does not cover employees who are temporarily or permanently working from home or from an alternative non Safety and Apparel site within New Zealand.

 Safety and Apparel does not publish its environmental aspects and impacts.
-Safety and Apparel works with its customers and suppliers by sharing its experiences and recommendations to help advance the efforts to improve sustainability internally and externally.
+Safety and Apparel works with its customers and suppliers by sharing its experiences and recommendations to help advance the efforts to improve sustainability internally and externally with its interested parties.

 The Scope Document will be annually reviewed.